Famous/framework/control-flow.md

 Control flow operations should be used sparingly, when possible, because they make direct modifications to the scene graph structure any time they run.
 (Modifying the scene graph is a potentially expensive operation.)

-If hiding an element is the goal, for example, it may make sense to toggle a node's `opacity` instead of removing it from the scene entirely through the much-heavier `$if` behavior.
+If hiding an element is the goal, for example, it may make sense to toggle a node's `opacity` instead of removing it from the scene entirely via the much-heavier `$if` behavior.